Have Humans Reversed Course?

 Dark forces advance in angry torrents of nativist paranoia.
 We close our eyes as headless children are plucked from the rubble. ☮︎

-Note: Illustration and select web links added in 2025.
+Note: Image and additional web links added in 2025.

 Comments